eostermueller/angularFlatTreeExample02/README.md

     }
 # Launch/Debug

-To launch and debug this project:
+To launch and this project and see that debugging is NOT working:

 * In VSCode, launch "ng serve" on the debug menu.
 * the project compiles,
 * the browser launches
-* and after a few seconds control returns to vscode with a 'break' on line `title = 'tree13c';`
+* ...and then nothing happens.
+Was expecting control to returns to vscode and 'break' on the line with `title = 'tree13c';`